 Why This Matters

-If you haven’t already, start evaluating RCS service providers now.
+If you haven’t already, it’s worth the time to start evaluating RCS service providers now.

 Why Live Agents Still Matter

-Ensuring call center agents adapt to the evolving debt collections landscape keeps you competitive.
+Ensuring call center agents adapt to the evolving debt collections landscape keeps you competitive, and by competitive, we mean competing for the limited resources a consumer may have to repay their obligation to your organization versus another.
 A key industry trend is upskilling and training agents to better assist consumers facing financial hardships.

 Educating agents on financial literacy helps bridge the empathy gap, as many lack firsthand experience with these challenges.
 Additionally, we’ve worked with collections contact centers to provide training and ongoing coaching using proven call models and speech analytics, which has improved agents’ consumer interactions.

 The bottom line?
-In the world of collections, there’s always a human on the other end of that channel—whether it’s a text, a website, or a phone call.
-Because of the ever-present human element, collections must focus on finding the right-fit solution for each individual’s situation and helping them get back on track.
+In the world of collections, there’s always a human on the other end of any engagement channel—whether it be text, a website, or a phone call.
+Because of this, collections must always focus on finding the right-fit solution for each individual’s situation and helping them get back on track.
 Sometimes, this requires negotiation, and that’s where live agents play an essential role.
 By using self-serve capabilities for early-stage collections, organizations can free up live agents to handle the more complex cases—delivering both efficiency and a stronger impact where it matters most.

 If you’re not acting now, you’re already behind.